nhn/tui.chart/README.md

 Factory function needs three parameters: container, data, options

-* Container: Wrapper HTMLElements that will contain charts as a child
+* container: Wrapper HTML element that will contain the chart as a child
-* data: numeric data need to make charts
+* data: Numerical data the chart will be based on
-* options: functional options like legend aligment or tooltip visiblities
+* options: functional options including legend, alignment, and tooltip visibilities

 ``` javascript
 var container = document.getElementById('chart-area');